 1) Completely ripping out everything and just planting grass is moving the opposite direction of the goal.
 It will destroy so much of what is there and actually working.
 Despite what you think you see – many things are actually pretty great. (and I can say this with 100% confidence – even though I haven’t even seen a picture of this garden).
 You just need to change your viewpoint and filter to find them.

 2) Weeds are only weeds because we say they are – I know this can feel flippant, – but the plants that are there are there because they work so well that other stuff can’t get a word in edgewise.
 They are, in fact, very well suited to your situation.
+They make your garden look overgrown because they are happy and thriving.

 3) WE are all creatures of habit – (“WE” includes your garden and all living things).
 Your garden has a habit of growing lots of unwanted ‘weeds’ and falling apart.
 Just like I have a habit of eating too much ice cream.